 DO NOT operate the macerator dry; damage to the pump can occur.
-In some waters it is illegal to discharge waste overboard.
-Remove the seacock handle or use another method to prevent accidental discharge.

 The vacuum generator is mounted on the holding tank and contains stored vacuum.
 System vacuum is monitored by a vacuum switch, which is located on the vacuum generator tank.
 When the switch senses a drop in vacuum in the system, it automatically signals the pump to energize and bring the vacuum back to operating level.
 This process is normally completed in less than two minutes.